Please scroll down for more information on KS5 History

 How will my work be assessed?

 We aim to make lessons interesting and varied.
-If you study History at GCSE, you can expect to learn in a variety of ways – for example in groups, through discussion and role-play and using a range of ICT.
+If you study History at GCSE, you can expect to learn in a variety of ways – for example in groups, through discussion and active learning and using a range of ICT.
 The course is both challenging and rewarding.
 You will be expected to assess evidence and reach clear judgements and will be required to write extended essays.
+The course is 100% exam and exams appear at the end of the two year course.

 What courses could I go on to study?